 The Cape Elizabeth Loop

-This ride follows the shore of Casco Bay to Portland’s Lighthouses, through the farmland of Cape Elizabeth with an optional ride to Portland area beaches.
-Detailed route notes are available from the State of Maine’s bike tour site or if you are seeking a guided and van supported tour check out Summer Feet Cycling’s 5 Lighthouse Tour.
+This ride follows the shore of Casco Bay to Portland’s Lighthouses, through the farmland of Cape Elizabeth, with an optional ride to Portland area beaches.

 The East Coast Greenway

 The largest island in Casco Bay, cycling Chebeague offers a fun glimpse of island life.
-There are a couple of hills but the island is a good family ride.
-There are 2 ways to cycle Chebeague
+There are a couple of hills, but the island is a good family ride.
+There are two ways to cycle Chebeague.